VictorRocheleau/DiscriminativeActiveLearning/README.md

 This repository was forked from https://github.com/dsgissin/DiscriminativeActiveLearning in order to carry out active learning experiments on histology images data for a class project.
 I added the necessary modifications in main.py and model.py in order to fetch and use the relevant images for my experiments.
+I would like to thank the authors of the original repository for providing the implementations of so many active learning methods in a simple and user friendly framework.

 ## Histology datasets